Small chronicle to put the editorials in the historical context

 May 30: Chancellor resigns Heinrich Bruning

 July 9: The German government under Franz von Papen reached the end of the Lausanne conference an end of im the Versailles Treaty imposed reparation payments.
 The opposition in the Reichstag feels that the negotiation result is insufficient.

 July 17: At Altona Blood Sunday, a shootout between Communists, National Socialists and the police, 18 people are killed and 285 injured.

-July 20: At the so-called Prussian coup is initiated by Chancellor Franz von Papen through a Emergency and proclaiming the military state of emergency the executive Prussian government, headed by Otto Braun, declared deprecated.
+July 20: At the so-called Prussian coup is initiated by Chancellor Franz von Papen through a Emergency and proclaiming the military state of emergency the executive Prussian government, headed by Otto Brown, declared deprecated.

 July 25: Poland and the Soviet Union close a non-aggression pact.

 November 6: Reichstag elections, Loss of votes of the National Socialists

 November 17: resignation of by Hindenburg supported Chancellor Franz von Papen